Economic history of South Africa: Volkscapitalisme

-Under the Nationalist Party, the country embarked upon a 'dirigiste' economic expansion involving the creation of several state-owned enterprises or 'parastatals' as they were called, including Iscor (steel), Sasol (synthetic fuel), Eskom (electricity), and later Transnet (rail) and Telkom (telecommunications).
-These grew in tandom with party-controlled entities such as Volkskas (banking), Sanlam (insurance) and Naspers (media).
+Under the Nationalist Party, the country embarked upon a dirigiste program of economic expansion involving the creation of several state-owned enterprises (or "parastatals", as they were called), including Iscor (steel), Sasol (synthetic fuel), Eskom (electricity), and later Transnet (rail), and Telkom (telecommunications).
+These grew in tandem with party-controlled entities such as Volkskas (banking), Sanlam (insurance) and Naspers (media).

 Business support for apartheid

 With the support of foreign capital, the mines and the mining finance houses, largely dominated by English-speaking South Africans, prospered under the system of apartheid and shunned outright opposition.
 In return for the continued monopsony of labour purchase for the mines that kept wages low and outlawed trade unions, the English-speaking mining companies tolerated job reservation that prevented blacks from developing skills.
 Thousands of foreign businesses from the United Kingdom, West Germany, and the United States opened firms in South Africa to exploit the lower wages of nonwhite workers.
 This is debated, however, as policies to restrict labour supply to whites only resulted in higher miner wages than under a system of equal employment.

 Over time the mining companies introduced changes to lower their costs but the alliance with the government continued.

 White trade unionism was allowed but there were no black trade unions until the 1970s.